Actor Danny Masterson drugged and raped women, prosecutor says - ExBulletin

 Assistant District Attorney Reinhold Mueller said Masterson put substances in drinks he gave to a longtime girlfriend and two women he knew through circles of friends around the Church of Scientology, that Masterson is all charged with rape.

-Masterson has pleaded not guilty and his attorneys, who will make their opening statement later Monday, have denied that any of the assaults took place, saying the accusers’ decades-old accounts are full of inconsistencies and not credible.

-A mistrial was declared on all three counts at the end of Masterson’s first trial in November when jurors told the judge they were hopelessly at an impasse.

-A direct discussion of the drug element was lacking in the first trial, with Mueller instead having to implicate it through the testimony of the women, who said they were dizzy, disoriented and sometimes unconscious on the nights they portrayed the actor the violating.
+A direct discussion about drugs was missing in the first trial – which ended in a mistrial when a jury deadlocked on all three counts – Mueller instead having to involve him through testimony from the women, who said they were dizzy, disoriented and sometimes unconscious on the nights they described the actor raping them.

 But Los Angeles Superior Court Judge Charlaine F. Olmedo allowed the direct assertion at the second trial.